Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/gimp-dev.md

  GIMP "Dev" is the upcoming version with all latest features and port to the more recent technologies.

- To build this AppImage I've used the package "gimp-git" from ChaoticAUR which is based on "gimp-devel" from the Arch User Repository "AUR".
+ To build this AppImage I've used the package "gimp-devel" from the Arch User Repository "AUR".

  ![Screenshot](https://www.gimp.org/news/2020/11/06/gimp-2-99-2-released/gimp-2-99-2-overview.jpg)